hmuchalski/hmuchalski.github.io/archive.md

 ## 2023

+**2023-06-01** Summer of travel for many HMLab members.
+Microbiology of Low Oxygen Ecosystems (MLOxE) REU at Montana State (Ani), internship at federal government offices in Washington, DC (Gurmannat).

+**2023-05-11** Awards, recognitions, and bittersweet farewells.
+Best of luck to Class of '23: Jeremy (MS), Michael (MS), Kirubel, Jorge, and Hailey.

 **2023-05-05** Michael Stevens presented his thesis research on gold-catalyzed cyclization reactions in water to a room packed with spectators and observers.
 Then he successfully defended the work in front of the committee.
 Congratulations to Michael!

 **2023-04-19** Isabella, Kirubel, Michael, and Jasmine presented their research at the Central California Research Symposium.
 Isabella and Kirubel were the recipients of the San Joaquin Valley ACS Local Section Award.
 Congratulations!